 Audit and Evaluation Committee Charter

-The AEC's role is to provide the Commissioner with independent and objective advice, guidance and recommendations on the adequacy of the OIC's control and accountability processes, as well as the use of evaluation within the OIC, in order to support management practices, decision-making and program performance.
+The AEC's role is to provide the Commissioner with objective advice, guidance and recommendations on the adequacy of the OIC's control and accountability processes, as well as the use of evaluation within the OIC, in order to support management practices, decision-making and program performance.

 To offer this support, the AEC exercises active oversight of core areas of the OIC's control and accountability framework.
 In so doing, the AEC will address high-level strategic issues, as well as ongoing operational issues, in the broad areas of both audit and evaluation.

-This serves as an important element to support the independence of the internal audit (IA) activity within the OIC and the neutrality of the evaluation function, and helps ensure that the results of internal audits and evaluations are incorporated into the OIC’s priority-setting and business and planning processes.
+This serves as an important element to support the objectivity of the internal audit (IA) activity within the OIC and the neutrality of the evaluation function, and helps ensure that the results of internal audits and evaluations are incorporated into the OIC’s priority-setting and business and planning processes.

 The AEC, as a strategic resource to the Commissioner, also provides such advice and recommendations as may be requested by the Commissioner on specific emerging priorities, concerns, risks, opportunities and/or accountability reporting.

 The responsibilities of the AEC are specifically identified in the OIC's Policy on Internal Audit and Policy on Evaluation and are reflective of both Treasury Board's directives on Departmental Audit Committees and on the Evaluation Function for the Government of Canada.